FlyingSheldon/ParallelProject/index.md

 ## 5 Goals and deliverables
 ### 5.1 Plan to achieve
 The basic deliverables that we want to achieve are a working CUDA implementation and a working Halide implementation of image sharpening.
 The comparison of CUDA and Halide will also be analysed as well.

+*During the implementation, we notice that the user interface is not friendly.
+So we plan to build a GUI for this project.*

 ### 5.2 Hope to achieve
 If everything goes ahead of the plan, we plan to try to tackle the highlight/shadow adjustment, which needs quite some time to figure out how to parallelize the first step of categorizing the pixels.